SunetK/MCD-YOLOv5-joint-DPC/README.md

 You can use `train.py` to train the MCD-YOLOv5 on your data.
 #### 3. Detect
 Once the training is over, you can use the `detect.py` to detect the new examples.
+## After-YOLOv5
+After the detection of MCD-YOLOv5, you should put the results into the `After-YOLOv5` to get the input of DPC.
+You just need run the grogram in turn and put the new examples, the detection results, and FITS files in Specified folders, you can realize it.
+## DPC
+You can get the results of the DPC by using `mainDensityClust.mat`.
+Finally, you should save the clustering results in txt text and use `Result.py` to get the clump-detection results.